-L. UNPAID (PERSONAL, NON-FMLA) LEAVE OF ABSENCE
+L. UNPAID (PERSONAL, NON-FMLA) LEAVE OF ABSENCE Applicable Group(s) A, B, C, F, G, H, I:

-In order for the District to position itself to consider and deal with the long-term absence of an employee, employees who request time off for a personal, unpaid, non-FMLA leave must submit their request to the Chief Human Capital Officer at least 60 days prior to the requested start date of the leave or as soon as they become aware of the need to request leave.
+In order for the District to position itself to consider and deal with the long-term absence of an employee, employees who request time off for a personal, unpaid, non-FMLA leave must submit their request to the MPS Leave Administrator, Employee Rights Administration Division (ERAD), Office of Human Resources, at least 60 days prior to the requested start date of the leave or as soon as they become aware of the need to request leave.

-At the Office of Human Capital's discretion, unpaid, personal, non-FMLA leaves of absence may be granted for periods of time not to exceed one calendar year.
+At the Office of Human Resources' discretion, unpaid, personal, non-FMLA leaves of absence may be granted for periods of time not to exceed one calendar year.